Doing Money

+Synopsis

 The film documents the story of 'Ana', a Romanian student training to be a nurse who is kidnapped in broad daylight from the streets of London and ordered to work as a prostitute in a number of brothels in Ireland and Northern Ireland.
 Casting for the film was announced in August 2018.
 The film was broadcast as part of the BBC's Why Slavery? season, to coincide with International Anti Slavery Day.

 Casting

 Anca Dumitra said of her role as Ana; “Ana is a truly remarkable person, someone who has survived endless abuse with courage and determination, a real-life hero.
 I have been deeply moved by her story and it’s an honour to play her in Doing Money.
 This is a story that needs to be seen.”

 Allen Leech added; “I’m delighted to be part of telling this moving and important true story.
 Doing Money, Ana’s experience, shines a light on the shocking truth of human trafficking and slavery in Britain.
 DI Dougie Grant was one of the key officers at the centre of the original investigation.
 It’s a real privilege to play him.”